 “Don’t interrupt me.”

 It’s something we’ve all thought and probably more than once, especially if this story is anything to go by.
 But YouTube CEO Susan Wojcicki isn’t one to leave anything to chance.
-Though she’s a powerful woman who oversees hundreds of employees, the chief executive and business leader is the first to speak up when her tech-industry colleagues talk over her or her female counterparts.
+Though she’s a powerful woman with an estimated net worth of $300 million who oversees hundreds of employees, the chief executive and business leader is the first to speak up when her tech-industry colleagues talk over her or her female counterparts.

-“Even when people are well-meaning, there are sometimes microaggressions - people will just cut you off,” the senior Google leader explains.
+“Even when people are well-meaning, there are sometimes microaggressions—people will just cut you off,” the senior Google leader (and 16th hire) explains.

 Not content to stop there, she then explained to the business world why they should be following suit: “When we increased paid maternity leave to 18 from 12 weeks in 2007, the rate at which new moms left Google fell by 50%.
 (We also increased paternity leave to 12 weeks from seven, as we know that also has a positive effect on families and our business.)”
 So take control of your approach to pregnancy at work, and plan your return from leave accordingly.
 Schooling your entire industry on parental leave afterwards?
 Optional.

 3. Act like an owner.

 Particularly in large companies, there’s a tendency to accept the status quo - even when things could be run better or more smoothly with a simple change.
 Wojcicki cuts through this: “If you come into [a] company and see something is not working, fix it.”
 It can be daunting to question long-standing approaches.
 But if they're not working, people will thank you.

 4. Use your personal experience to your professional advantage.